Bamboozlerrl/Rule-Edits/README.md

     - (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the draft packet being added to their roster.
     	- (i) Captains may choose to opt-out of participation in the snake draft.
 Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.
+      - (i) The final round of the snake will always follow the order of the first round, regardless of the previous round's order.
     - (f) The snake draft will continue until every eligible signup has been drafted to a team.
+    - (g) The final snake round will introduce an option to pass on selecting a player, where teams will be allowed to skip their selection until there are mathematically enough picks left to finish the draft.
+      - (i) Example: There are 8 teams and the final round has 5 players remaining.
+At maximum, 3 teams may pass on selecting a player.
 ___
 ### Article IV - Roster changes